 California Driver Handbook - Safe Driving Practices

-Always signal when turning left or right, changing lanes, slowing down, or stopping; it lets other drivers, motorcyclists, bicyclists, and pedestrians know your intentions.
+Always signal when turning left or right, changing lanes, slowing down, or stopping.
+Signaling lets other drivers, motorcyclists, bicyclists, and pedestrians know your intentions.

 |LEFT TURN||RIGHT TURN||SLOW OR STOP|

 Motorcyclists often use hand signals to make themselves more visible.
 Bicyclists may give right turn signals with their right arm held straight out, pointing right.

 - During the last 100 feet before reaching the turning point (left or right turn).

 - Before every lane change.
 Check your mirrors, look over your shoulder, and check your blind spot before changing lanes.

 - At least 5 seconds before you change lanes on a freeway.

 - Before pulling next to the curb or away from the curb.

 - Even when you do not see other vehicles.
 A vehicle you do not see may suddenly appear and hit you.

 - If you plan to turn beyond an intersection.
 Start signaling when you are in the intersection.
 If you signal too early, the other driver may think you plan to turn into the intersection and they may pull out in front of you.
 Remember to cancel your signal after turning.